 5. Create a regular newsletter that customers can share

 Email newsletters are very powerful.
 They are one of the best ways for you to keep in touch with your customers.
 Send useful information, not just sales material.
 Then, encourage your readers to share your newsletter.
 Add a note that reads “Know someone else who would find this information useful?
-Please share” and include a ‘forward to friend’ link, which is usually generated automatically by your email marketing software, like MailChimp.
+Please share” and include a ‘forward to friend’ link, which is usually generated automatically by your email marketing software, like Send In Blue.

 6. Include a “powered by” line that links to your service